Darkdawn (The Nevernight Chronicle, #3) blurb:

 Book 2: Godsgrave

-I, just like most people who read this series, am addicted.
-And it was basically the greatest ending I could have imagined for it.
-In fact, it was greater than even I imagined.
+I, just like most people who read this series, was addicted.
+And it was basically the most unbelievable ending I could have imagined for it.
+In fact, it was so unbelievable, it was nothing that I could ever have imagined.
 And I was taking pot-shot guesses as Jay kept running around yelling* “MIA DOESN’T SURVIVE.
 IT’S NOT A SPOILER.”

-And what a story!
-The book picks up immediately after the end of Godsgrave, and we are reintroduced to some characters, and of course we meet some new ones.
-Mia’s friends and family from previous books make appearances throughout, but I must say my favourite characters in this book were Cloud and BigJon.
+So… The book picks up immediately after the end of Godsgrave, and we are reintroduced to some old characters, and of course we meet some new ones.
+While Mia’s friends and family from previous books make appearances throughout, but I must say my favourite characters in this book were Cloud and BigJon.
 Despite being your almost classic pirate type tropes, they definitely stole the show in their scenes.

-As per usual, the world building is just a class act.
+As per usual, the world building is a class act.
 Kristoff weaves his own kind of magic that never leaves you wanting.
 The footnotes seem to be controversial, but it’s addressed in the book itself.
 “What?”
 I hear you say.
 Oh yes, gentlefriends, get ready for some Deadpool-esque fourth wall breaking.
-It’s actually quite impressive.
+It’s actually quite impressive (a bit wankery, but impressive).

-So why is this only 4.5 stars?
-Well, if you have read the ending and want to see my thoughts on that finish, feel free to click below.
+So why is this only 1.5 stars?
+Well Gentlefriends, if you have read the ending and want to see my thoughts on that finish, feel free to click below.
 Please note that I am NOT RECOMMENDING this for those of you who haven’t read the books!
-Read further at your own peril.
+Read the spoiler section at your own peril.

 So… that ending… was unexpected.